sjmignot/dogsbody/content/posts/the-lighthouse.md

 Prometheus isn't a one-off reference.
 The flamelike symbolism of *the light of the lighthouse* can be mapped to stolen fire.
 Besides, Eggers explicitly mentions his adpotion of the myth in an interview with Vox saying: "Well, Prometheus and Proteus never hung out in any Greek myths before, but that seems to be what is kind of happening here".
 He goes on to say "Prometheus might be taking on some characteristics that he hasn’t in the past.
 But you know what?
 The classical authors did that all the time"[^3].

+It is important to pin down what these characteristics are, especially after using a term as protean as postmodernist to define him.

 Though this mythological mapping leaves important gaps The primary gap follows: if Pattinson's character steals the lighthouse flame, then how does he share it with humanity.